Header Image

 Miles Remaining: 0 (Zero.
 Zilch.
 Nowt.
 All done!)

-2022 May: A 20 mile round trip walk in upper Teesdale to High Cup.
+2022 May: High Cup, Teesdale, 20 miles.
+A round trip walk in upper Teesdale to High Cup.
 Widely regarded as just about the most spectacular day on the Pennine Way, we left Langdon Beck to follow the Tees upstream, past the majestic Falcon Clints, the awesome waterfall and rock scramble at Cauldron Snout, and we finally arrived at the unbelievable High Cup Nick in evening sunshine for our wild camp in spectacular surroundings.
 The next day we retraced our steps, this time in driving rain - a hard but thrilling weekend walk.

 2020 October: Bamford to Edale Walk, 9.5 miles.
 A short 2 day walk with magnificent views and a freezing cold overnight stay at Madwoman's Stones on the Kinder Scout plateau.
 Remember my advice, when camping out make sure you keep a full set of dry clothes for the night.
 The next time I'll take my own advice, it was very, very cold up there in the night!